-In-demand skills – not just technical, mostly behavioural
+In-demand skills – not just technical, mostly behavioral

-Despite the rise in digital technology, recent research indicates that the most in-demand skills are behavioural, rather than technical.
+Despite the rise in digital technology, recent research indicates that the most in-demand skills are behavioral, rather than technical.

 The massive adoption of remote work since the beginning of the pandemic has resulted in a transformational shift in how employees communicate with each other and their employers.
 Without the traditional office environment and the incidental interactions that help facilitate engagement and relationship building, it has become important for both employers and employees to harness the communication skills required in an online world.
 This includes the ability to actively listen without becoming distracted by technology or the physical environment, making time for 1 on 1 conversation, facilitating team catch-ups, encouraging assertiveness, respecting employees’ down time and clearly expressing responsibilities, priorities and actions.